Loving-Kindness for Equanimity in Scary Times

 A loving-kindness practice for equanimity during scary times.

 When we are scared or threatened, our human instinct is often to retreat back to "our group" - to close the castle gates and to increase our "othering" of those outside our group.
-Loving-Kindness expands helps us expand our sense of who is "in" our group, so that we have a broader, more stable base.
+Loving-Kindness helps us expand our sense of who is "in" our group, so that we have a broader, more stable base.
 Operating from a sense of "me, myself, and I" can be a very narrow, reactive place to be.
 Broadening our awareness creates more equanimity.

 In addition to the practice linked above, more Loving-Kindness practices can be found on the One Small Stone YouTube channel.